correia55/PollMeBot/README.md

 !poll <settings> poll_id question <response_options>
 ```

-If no responses are provided, the default responses are Yes and No.
+If no response options are provided, the default responses are Yes and No.

 The poll_id is used for referring to this specific poll.
 It can be any string without spaces.